What Causes A Misfire Condition? (Continued)

 - Injector is clogged/dirty and spray fuel in an incorrect spray pattern.

-- Fuel Injector is not being activated by the PCM.
+- Fuel injector is not being activated by the PCM.

-- Fuel Injector is not getting power (12 Volts).
+- Fuel injector is not getting power (12 Volts).

-Engine Mechanical Condition: An engine cylinder that is not producing enough compression, even it has the spark and fuel, will cause a misfire condition that will set a misfire code.
+Engine Mechanical Condition: An engine cylinder that is not producing enough compression, even if it has spark and fuel, will cause a misfire condition that will set a misfire code.
 Another thing that will cause a misfire (normally at idle) is vacuum leaks coming from a large vacuum hose or the intake manifold gasket.